Dianne Feinstein: Mayor of San Francisco

-On November 27, 1978, Mayor George Moscone and Supervisor Harvey Milk were assassinated by former supervisor Dan White.
-Feinstein became acting mayor as she was president of the Board of Supervisors.
-Supervisors John Molinari, Ella Hill Hutch, Ron Pelosi, Robert Gonzales, and Gordon Lau endorsed Feinstein for an appointment as mayor by the Board of Supervisors.
+After San Francisco Mayor George Moscone and Supervisor Harvey Milk were assassinated by former Supervisor Dan White on November 27, 1978, Feinstein became acting mayor, as she was president of the Board of Supervisors.
+Supervisors John Molinari, Ella Hill Hutch, Ron Pelosi, Robert Gonzales, and Gordon Lau endorsed her for an appointment as mayor by the Board of Supervisors.
 Gonzales initially ran to be appointed by the Board of Supervisors as mayor, but dropped out.
 The Board of Supervisors voted six to two to appoint Feinstein as mayor.
 She was inaugurated by Chief Justice Rose Bird of the Supreme Court of California on December 4, 1978, becoming San Francisco's first female mayor.
 Molinari was selected to replace Feinstein as president of the Board of Supervisors by a vote of eight to two.

 One of Feinstein's first challenges as mayor was the state of the San Francisco cable car system, which was shut down for emergency repairs in 1979; an engineering study concluded that it needed comprehensive rebuilding at a cost of $60 million.
 Feinstein helped win federal funding for the bulk of the work.
-The system closed for rebuilding in 1982 and it was completed just in time for the 1984 Democratic National Convention.
-Feinstein also oversaw policies to increase the number of high-rise buildings in San Francisco.
+The system closed for rebuilding in 1982 and was completed in time for the 1984 Democratic National Convention.
+Feinstein also oversaw policies to increase the number of San Francisco's high-rise buildings.

 Feinstein was seen as a relatively moderate Democrat in one of the country's most liberal cities.
 As a supervisor, she was considered part of the centrist bloc that included White and generally opposed Moscone.
-As mayor, Feinstein angered the city's large gay community by vetoing domestic partner legislation in 1982.
+As mayor, Feinstein angered the city's large gay community in 1982 by vetoing legislation which would have extended city-employee benefits to domestic partners.
 In the 1980 presidential election, while a majority of Bay Area Democrats continued to support Senator Ted Kennedy's primary challenge to President Jimmy Carter even after it was clear Kennedy could not win, Feinstein strongly supported the Carter–Mondale ticket.
 She was given a high-profile speaking role on the opening night of the August Democratic National Convention, urging delegates to reject the Kennedy delegates' proposal to "open" the convention, thereby allowing delegates to ignore their states' popular vote, a proposal that was soundly defeated.

 In the run-up to the 1984 Democratic National Convention, there was considerable media and public speculation that Mondale might pick Feinstein as his running mate.
 He chose Geraldine Ferraro instead.
-Also in 1984, Feinstein proposed banning handguns in San Francisco, and became subject to a recall attempt organized by the White Panther Party.
+In 1982, Feinstein proposed banning handguns in San Francisco, and became subject to a recall attempt organized by the White Panther Party.
 She won the recall election and finished her second term as mayor on January 8, 1988.

 Feinstein revealed sensitive details about the hunt for serial killer Richard Ramirez at a 1985 press conference, antagonizing detectives by publicizing details of his crimes known only to law enforcement, and thus jeopardizing their investigation.

 City & State magazine named Feinstein the nation's "Most Effective Mayor" in 1987.
-She served on the Trilateral Commission during the 1980s.
+She was a member of the Trilateral Commission in 1988.